influxdata/k8s-jsonnet-libs/gen/github.com/jsonnet-libs/argo-workflows-libsonnet/docs/3.1/workflow/v1alpha1/clusterWorkflowTemplate.md

 withParameters(parameters)
 ```

-Parameters holds the list of output parameters produced by a step
+"Parameters holds the list of output parameters produced by a step"

 ### fn spec.templateDefaults.outputs.withParametersMixin